schaechinger/internetmarke/README.md

 ### Public Gallery Images

-The Deutsche Post provides a list of image categories with a few images that can be access for everyone and add to a voucher in FrankingZone mode.
+The Deutsche Post provides a list of image categories with a few images that can be accessed by everyone and added to a voucher in FrankingZone mode.

 ```typescript
 const gallery = await internetmarke.retrievePublicGallery();